maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 * There are many different kinds of inputs.
 These are, for example, where the student enters a mathematical expression, or makes a true/false selection.
 * Mathematical properties of students' answers are established using answer tests within the CAS Maxima.
 * Feedback is assigned on the basis of these properties using a potential response tree.
 This feedback includes:
-	1. Textual comments.
+	1. Textual comments for the student.
 	2. A numerical mark.
 	3. Answer notes from which statistics for the teacher are compiled.

 These broadly correspond to formative, summative and evaluative functions of assessment.
+Which of these outcomes is available to the student, and when, is under the control of the teacher.

 * [Multi-part mathematical questions](../Authoring/Multi-part_mathematical_questions.md) are possible:
   each question may have any number of inputs and any number of potential response trees.